tliron/turandot/README.md

-*This repository is a work in progress.
-Currently for demo purposes only.*
+*This is a work in process.
+There are still important features missing.*

 Turandot
 ========